 It doesn’t only have to be at the theme parks or football games (although there is nothing wrong with that either.)
+In fact, students actually love having Disney Passes because it is so close to campus.
+If they are Florida Residents, they can get special discounts.
+Click here to see the ticket options.
 In four years, you should find the time to check out some of these places too; if you really want to get a feel for Orlando that is.
 Some people may dispute it, but ultimately I love the outdoors.
 This doesn’t necessarily mean I prefer a tent to a Hilton, but I do love fresh air.
 So the next time you visit, or perhaps your student just needs a little time off campus.

 Lake Claire – Right on campus, the William E. and Mary Jo Davis Recreation Area is located at the end of Greek Park Drive and has all sorts of ventures.
 During boat house hours, students may use equipment FREE of charge (except during UCF Football games).
 There is beach volleyball, soccer, corn hole, kayaking, and more!
 My favorite is yoga on the beach at 9:00 a.m. and Stand Up Paddle Board lessons.
 Lake Claire is open Saturday and Sunday from 10 am to 8 pm, and weekdays from noon to 8 pm.